About product sourcing (drop shipping)

 Should I be concerned about buying an item from a seller using a product sourcer?

 All sellers, including those who use sourcers, are responsible for making sure that the correct item reaches the buyer in good condition and within a reasonable amount of time.
 Buying an item from a seller using a product sourcer is no different from buying any other item.
-You still get the same eBay Buyer Protection.
+You still get the same eBay Money Back Guarantee.

 How can I get started using a product sourcer?